There you are, a shiny new coach full of optimism and sparkle.

 And finally picture coaching a CEO struggling with leadership issues.

 You weren’t excited about coaching all of these people, were you?

 That’s okay!
 You are a gifted coach, but you aren’t the perfect coach for everyone.
 Certain problems or issues will excite you more than others, that’s 100% normal.

-And there are, more importantly, about a million concrete business reasons for why you should absolutely NOT coach everyone, and I explain many of them in this free business guide, so if you haven’t read it, make sure you grab it now…click.
+And there are, more importantly, about a million concrete business reasons for why you should absolutely NOT coach everyone, and I explain them in this free 14 minute class on marketing.

 Why?
 Because trying to coach everyone is a business disaster.

-Are you selling something that people *actually* want?
+Is the package that you are selling something that your ideal clients *actually* want?

 Did you exit your coaching program with big dreams and plans, and start offering your coaching with no real market intel beyond “I know people need this”?

 Or, did you develop some ideas and then get out there and do your research, including talking to real people about their problems?

 If not, that *may* be your problem right there.
 Your ideal clients buy what they want.